What Are Buy America Requirements?

 - Rings

-- Iron and aluminum lampposts and lamppost bases
+- Iron and aluminum lampposts and lamppost products

 - Frames